Title: Instructor of Sociology (Retired)

 Alongside her primary teaching positions, Dr. Mott has served the San Antonio Poets Association as a poet laureate from 1994 to 1995, president from 1992 to 1993 and vice president from 1991 to 1992.
 Today, she maintains professional affiliation with the association, as well as the International Society of Poets, Clipper Ship Poets, San Antonio Ethnic Arts Society, San Antonio Poetry Festival and Alamo Area Poets of Texas.
 With this sentiment, she has authored and co-authored numerous written works, including “Hwap” in Patchwork Poems and “Lucidity” in The T.O.P.
 Hwupp, along with the poems “Inkwell Echos,” “Screaming Silences” and “Concho River Review.”

-In the earlier years of her career, Dr. Mott served the Lackland Air Force Base’s Arts and Crafts Center as an instructor of ceramics from 1969 to 1972 and as director of sales from 1972 to 1977.
+In the earlier years of her career, Dr. Mott served the Lackland Air Force base as an instructor of ceramics from 1969 to 1972 and as director of sales from 1972 to 1977, she flourished in her creative posts.
 Backed by a certification in ceramic arts from the National Ceramic Art Institute from 1977, she flourished in her creative posts.
-Recognized for her efforts, Dr. Mott was honored as Volunteer of the Quarter, Month and Year by the Lackland Air Force Base and Air Training Command on multiple occasions between 1976 and 1985.
+Recognized for her efforts as a volunteer with Lackland Family Services and Lackland Fisher House Dr. Mott was honored as Volunteer of the Month, Quarter and Volunteer of the Year on multiple occasions.
+Having accrued more than 10,000 hours as a volunteer, she was also named Volunteer of the year by the Air Force Training Command in 1985.
 To attest to her legacy, she can also be found in numerous editions of Who’s Who in America, Who’s Who in American Education, Who’s Who in the World and Who’s Who of American Women.
 In her spare time, Dr. Mott enjoys reading, writing and needlecrafts.

 For more information, please visit: